Paralegal studies programs offer possibilities

 Additionally, legal employers often reach out to me to help fill job opportunities.
 I share these with current and former students.
 Many have found work this way.

-For example, that is true for James Perry, who is earning his paralegal certificate from Daemen College.
+For example, that is true for James Perry, who is earning his paralegal certificate from Daemen University.

 “I recently secured a position as a paralegal with a major law firm that came about as a result of one of my professor’s willingness to help me out professionally,” Perry said.
 “The professors are one of the most valuable resources in the Daemen program.”